 “This towering sculpture stands on four strong legs which support a cavernous form,” he noted.
 “These four legs could be compared to SCAD's four campuses and the supported body, the limitless potential of the students that come to SCAD to begin their careers."

-Just like his sculptures, Jason keeps rising to the occasion.
+Just like his sculptures, Hackenwerth keeps rising to the occasion.